Sport in the Dominican Republic: Football

 Football is also a popular sport in the Dominican Republic.
 The governing body is the Federación Dominicana de Fútbol.
 The Liga Dominicana de Fútbol is the top division of the Federación Dominicana de Fútbol.
 There have been a couple of FIFA Goal Programme projects that have been designed to further improve the infrastructure and facilities in the country in recent years.
 Notable Dominican Footballers include Mariano Díaz and Junior Firpo, who both play in La Liga, and Jonathan Faña, who is currently the top scorer of the national team of the Dominican Republic national football team.
 Association Football is most popular among recent immigrants from Haiti and other countries, but most people of Haitian ancestry who have lived most of their life in Dominican Republic− prefer baseball similar to the majority of Dominicans.

 Recently, football has seen growing successes in the Dominican Republic, notably with the Dominican Republic national under-20 football team qualified for the 2023 FIFA U-20 World Cup, the country's first-ever major FIFA appearance.
 Dominican Republic will also compete in the 2024 Summer Olympics for the first time as well, thanked for the U-20 team's result in the 2022 CONCACAF U-20 Championship.

 Basketball

-The Dominican Republic has had a quite successful national team which e.g. advanced to the second stage at the 2019 Basketball World Cup after they surprisingly eliminated Germany 70–68.
+The Dominican Republic has had a successful national team which advanced to the second stage at the 2019 Basketball World Cup after they surprisingly eliminated Germany 70–68.

 The National Federation of Basketball holds every year a professional league, the National Basketball League, LNB (Spanish: "Liga Nacional de Baloncesto").

 The National Basketball Association (NBA) have some players who represent the Dominican Republic, such as: